helpfulrobot/silverstripe-ecommerce/docs/en/Customising.md

  * OrderReport_Print.css - print only version for OrderReport.css
  * OrderStepField.css - specifically for the OrderStepField

-An easy way to do this is to copy a file like (for example) /ecommerce/css/Products.css to /ecommerce/nameofmytheme_ecommerce/css/Products.css.
+An easy way to do this is to copy a file like (for example) /e-commerce/css/Products.css to /e-commerce/nameofmytheme_e-commerce/css/Products.css.
 Firstly, you need to work out the name of your theme, then you add a folder called themes/ in the root directory.
 Next, you work out the name of your theme (e.g. main or default or mytheme or nameofclientgoeshere).
-Now you can create a folder called /themes/nameofmytheme_ecommerce.
-The "_ecommerce" addition is important - because it allows you to keep the e-commerce theme-ing separate from the general theme of the website.
+Now you can create a folder called /themes/nameofmytheme_e-commerce.
+The "_e-commerce" addition is important - because it allows you to keep the e-commerce theme-ing separate from the general theme of the website.
 Now, you can add the css folder and the copy of the css file.
 To create your own styles, you will edit this version of the Products.css file.

-Secondly, all of the templates in the ecommerce/templates folder you can customise as well to create your desired look for the eCommerce module.
-To make your customisations you need to create your own corresponding version of the template/partial-template with the same name in your mysite/templates (e.g. /mysite/templates/Layout/CheckoutPage.ss) folder or the themes folder (e.g. /themes/nameofmytheme_ecommerce/templates/Layout/CheckoutPage.ss)
+Secondly, all of the templates in the e-commerce/templates folder you can customise as well to create your desired look for the e-commerce module.
+To make your customisations you need to create your own corresponding version of the template/partial-template with the same name in your mysite/templates (e.g. /mysite/templates/Layout/CheckoutPage.ss) folder or the themes folder (e.g. /themes/nameofmytheme_e-commerce/templates/Layout/CheckoutPage.ss)

 More about developing themes [here](http://doc.silverstripe.org/sapphire/en/topics/theme-development).